TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```

 You may notice that this `lazyInstance` + `fromList` + `valuesExcluding` combination has potential for re-use, and you're right:
-it is possible to extract customization logic via `SpecimenSupplier` and/or `Customization` interfaces.
+it is possible to extract customisation logic via `SpecimenSupplier` and/or `Customisation` interfaces.

 ### Mutating the immutable
 I warn you, things are going to get controversial.